 Options: The Company enters into swaption contracts.
 It may purchase or write put, call, straddle, or other similar options contracts.
 The Company enters into options contracts primarily to help mitigate interest rate risk.
 When the Company purchases an options contract, the option asset is initially recorded at an amount equal to the premium paid, if any, and is subsequently marked-to-market.
 Premiums paid for purchasing options contracts that expire unexercised are recognized on the expiration date as realized losses.
 If an options contract is exercised, the premium paid is subtracted from the proceeds of the sale or added to the cost of the purchase to determine whether the Company has realized a gain or loss on the related investment transaction.
 When the Company writes an options contract, the option liability is initially recorded at an amount equal to the premium received, if any, and is subsequently marked-to-market.
-Premiums received for writing options contracts that expire unexercised are recognized on the expiration date as realized from the cost of the purchase or added to the premium received is subtracted from the cost of the purchase or added to the premium received gains.
+Premiums received for writing options contracts that expire unexercised are recognized on the expiration date as realized gains.
 If an options contract is exercised, the premium received is subtracted from the cost of the purchase or added to the proceeds of the sale to determine whether the Company has realized a gain or loss on the related investment transaction.
 When the Company enters into a closing transaction, the Company will realize a gain or loss depending upon whether the amount from the closing transaction is greater or less than the premiums paid or received.
 In general, the Company's options contracts contain forward-settling premiums.
 In this case, no money is exchanged upfront; instead, the agreed-upon premium is paid by the buyer upon expiration of the options contract, regardless of whether or not the options contract is exercised.
-Unrealized gains or (losses) resulting from the options contract being marked-to-market are included in
+Unrealized gains or (losses) resulting from the options contract being marked-to-market are included in Change in net unrealized gains (losses) on financial derivatives in the Consolidated Statement of Operations.